FAQ

 What happens if one leg of my Stack is wrong?+

-Stacks are all-or-nothing.
-If any leg is wrong, the entire Stack earns zero points — including the correct legs.
-There is also no −2 penalty for wrong legs in a Stack.
+If any leg is wrong, the entire Stack bonus is forfeited and no Stack points are awarded — including for the correct legs.
+There is no −2 penalty for wrong legs in a Stack.
+All Stack points come from the multiplier bonus, and only if every leg is correct.

 Can I add predictions from different matches to one Stack?+